 Pablo Beytía is a Ph.D. student at the Department of Social Sciences of Humboldt-Universität zu Berlin, and a Visiting Researcher at the Berlin Graduate School of Social Sciences (BGSS).
 He is currently specializing in what might be called ‘the digital sociology of knowledge’, with a doctoral thesis on how biographical information is being globally structured in Wikipedia.
 Previously, Pablo was a lecturer at the P. Catholic University of Chile, Director of the Social Research Center of the international NGO ‘TECHO’, and advisor to the Government of Chile.
 He is a sociologist and holds a master's degree in sociology from the P. Catholic University of Chile, as well as a master's degree in philosophy from the University of Chile.

-Tsung-Lin Lu is a Master of Journalism from Taiwan National Defense University (NDU).
-He is a captain officer serving in the Missile Company as well.
-His research interests including cultural studies, sociology and communication, social media, and digital humanities.
-Moreover, He has won the 2018 Central News Agency (Taiwan) Scholarship, 2017 United Daily News (Taiwan) Foundation Scholarship, 2017 Health Communication Foundation Scholarship, and 2017 Military Literary Award: Merit Award in military news reports during the period of studying at NDU.
+Tsung-Lin Lu is a Master of Journalism from Taiwan National Defense University (NDU) He is a captain officer serving in the Missile Company as well.
+His research interests include cultural studies, sociology, journalism and social media.
+And his Future research will continue to focus on the digital humanities and thick Data.
+He believes cleverness is a gift, but kindness is a choice.
+And the way we use media and generate content with kindness can make the world better.
+Besides, He has won the 2018 Central News Agency (Taiwan) Scholarship, 2017 United Daily News (Taiwan) Foundation Scholarship, 2017 Health Communication Foundation Scholarship, and 2017 Military Literary Award: Merit Award in military news reports during the period of studying at NDU.

 Kathryn Wolfe received her Ph.D. in Curriculum and Instruction from Florida Atlantic University in 2016.
 She teaches courses in curriculum design, teacher education, and the humanities.
 Katie has established and designed a variety of courses for both the secondary and college level.
 Her research extends into a wide array of areas including culture and identity, doctoral education, curriculum and culture within faith-based education, and pedagogy in religious education.
 Her current research study examines how plus size female bloggers create a voice for marginalized individuals.
 She has presented locally, nationally, and internationally at various conferences, events, workshops, and guest lectures.